Judith van der Helm

-Judith van der Helm (born 13 January 2005) is a Dutch handball player for OTTO Work Force/VOC Amsterdam and the Dutch national team.
+Judith van der Helm (born 13 January 2005) is a Dutch handball player for HØJ Elite and the Dutch national team.
 She represented Netherlands at the 2024 Summer Olympics and at the 2024 European Women's Handball Championship.

 On 30 December 2024 it was announced that she signed 1.5 year contract with Team Esbjerg.
+With the club she won the 2025–26 Kvindeligaen.
+In 2026 she joined HØJ Elite.

+She made her debut for the Dutch national team in April 2023 against Sweden.
+For the 2023 World Women's Handball Championship she was part of the extended squad, but did not make the tournament.
+For the 2024 Olympics she was once again part of the extended squad, and due to an injury to Zoe Sprengers, she did make the tournament this time.